 The Gen IV+ LEADIR-PS plants are inherently/passively safe.
-There are no active systems required for safe shutdown and decay heat removal.
-Safety is assured without active or stored energy power supply, without a requirement to reposition valves or other devices and operator intervention or action.
-The unprecedented safety achieved by LEADIR-PS reactors avoids requirements for a large exclusion radius and demanding evacuation plan requirements.
+There is no potential for a Loss Of Coolant Accident, a reactivity transient without shutdown, a loss of heat sink, or hydrogen generation.
+No active systems or operator actions are required to assure safety.
+The unprecedented safety of LEADIR-PS reactors avoids large exclusion radius and demanding evacuation plan requirements.